 An exhilarating clifftop trail that explores hidden coves and wonderful harbours and reveals new vistas around every headland of the rugged Yorkshire coastline.
 Steeped in the region’s rich seafaring history, this wonderful coastal trail can be completed in just four days.

 This four-day itinerary follows the stunning coastal sections of the Cleveland Way between Scarborough and Saltburn, passing through lively coastal towns and romantic old fishing villages like Staithes.
-Along the exhilarating cliff-top trail, there are hidden coves and wonderful harbors and new vistas around every headland.
+Along the exhilarating clifftop trail, there are hidden coves and wonderful harbours and new vistas around every headland.
 This wonderful coastal trail is steeped in the region’s rich seafaring history and includes fascinating insights into this county’s wider standing in the stunning remains of Whitby Abbey and Scarborough Castle.